 |Agent intervention is a must|

-Here’s how Jira Service Management helps teams nail the service request management game:
+Jira Service Management offers state-of-the-art features to help teams nail their service request management strategy.
+Here’s how:

 - Service desk simplified: Showcase your services through a crystal-clear, intuitive portal that makes it easy for team members as well as customers to get help quicker.

-- Insightful reports and metrics-Customer satisfaction reports and dashboards built to better understand your customers and enhance the quality of service with a built-in tool for feedback collection.
+- Insightful reports and metrics: Customer satisfaction reports and dashboards built to better understand your customers and enhance the quality of service.